6.3.2 Democratic Systems of Government

 The behaviour of politicians in a democracy can be a problem:

-● Politicians in democratic systems of government tend to focus on the short term, to try to win the next election.
+● Politicians in democratic systems of government tend to offer irresponsible policies, to try to win the next election.
+This website has reported on several examples.

 The administration of elections isn’t always straightforward: